This may come as news to you but in 2022 non diamond engagement rings are on trend.

 This semi-precious stone is a pale-pink or orange-pink color and is gaining popularity thanks to the color light it casts.
 Morganite looks best paired with rose-gold settings as it accentuates its pinkish hues.

 Or, if you want a contrast, choose silver-colored metals as it enhances the delicate shades of the stone.
-Morganite is also a practical option as it’s easy-to-clean, durable, and perfect for daily wear.
+Morganite is also a practical option for diamond alternative rings as it’s easy-to-clean, durable, and perfect for daily wear.

 Which Non Diamond Engagement Rings Will You Choose?